OpenArCloud/workshop_client/README.md

+Archived this repository, as the workshop is over.
+Further development will be done in https://github.com/OpenArCloud/sparcl

 # WebXR client for IEEE workshop

 This application started as a technology preview for the IEEE VR 2021 workshop from